• SAS Events

 Course Description:

 This course is offered each Spring semester and is intended primarily for life science majors.
 It counts as Lab credit.
-Other students with background knowledge in Cell biology may also take this course.
+Other students with background knowledge in cell biology may also take this course.

 This course offers a comprehensive exploration of advanced imaging techniques essential for studying tissues, cells, and organelles in the life sciences.
 Through a blend of lectures and hands-on laboratory sessions, students will be introduced to a diverse array of methodologies, enabling them to investigate biological structures across various scales, ranging from molecules to organisms.
 The course will cover a spectrum of imaging modalities, including conventional light microscopy, fluorescent microscopy, cutting-edge high-resolution light microscopy, and image analysis modalities.